Zabrane/qlnd/doc/LightningTickerplants.md

 ## Conclusion

-This paper described the basic workings of the Lightning network, a technology with the potential to help scale Bitcoin, and other compatible blockchains, and facilitate the construction of new innovative applications.
+The technology of Bitcoin, and layer-two solutions like Lightning, opens up the possibility for arbitrary applications to interact directly with a payment network by simply sending text messages over TCP/IP in a peer-to-peer fashion.
-Topic covered include setting up a Lightning node and using the `qlnd` library to create channels with peers and make fast payments over the network.
-A practical example was provided to demonstrate how a vanilla tickerplant process could be easily modified to enable a pay-per-request publishing scheme using micropayments.
+This ability to easily send and receive payments, especially micro-payments, will likely enable the construction of new innovative applications, removing the friction associated with third party services.
-This example provides a simple template for how market data, or sensor data, could be monetised using the technology, and how machine to machine payments could be facilitated in the future.
+For example, this paper provided a simple template for how market data, or sensor data, could be monetised using the technology, and how machine to machine payments could be facilitated in the future.
-It is hoped that as the technology develops, further enhancements to the library can be made to keep it up to date, and make the integration with kdb+ based applications even more streamlined and performant.
+It is hoped that as the technology develops, further enhancements to the library can be made to keep it up to date and make the integration with kdb+ based applications even more streamlined and performant.

 ## Authors